bahasa-kita/bahasakita-api-doc/STT-API-Stream.md

 # **Speech to Text API**
-Documentation API STT to bahasakita speech recognition service with the WebSocket protocol as defined in RFC 6455
+API STT Documentation is guidance for communicate with bahasakita speech recognition service with the WebSocket protocol as defined in RFC 6455

 #### **Table of Contents**
   - [General API Information](#general-api-information)